Last Updated on

 In Ukraine, their matryoshka (nesting dolls) are each different, compared to Russian matryoshkas which are successively smaller dolls.
 Ukrainian matryoshkas tell a story, with each size showing different scenes or characters, so I was really excited to find one of the Christmas story at a local market.
 It’s one of my most unique world nativity scenes!

 I was able to find a few nativities when I visited Guatemala, all made from different materials.
-The nativity of large wooden statues is one of my favorites!
+The nativity of large carved and painted wooden statues is one of my favorites!

 In Mexico I found what I like to call a “portmanteau gift”: one souvenir that combines two things you really really like!
 I bought two similar Mexican nativity sets – one each for me and my sister – since we both love nativities and Day of the Dead.
 I also found the cutest church nativity – check it out below!

 In Peru I went a little crazy and bought almost every nativity I saw.
 Maybe it was euphoria from surviving the Inca Trail hike, maybe it was altitude sickness.
 I just kept finding cuter ones.
 How adorbs is the little llama shepherd Holy Family nativity?
 Peru was definitely my best destination for adding to my collection of nativity sets from different cultures and countries!